CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/postgresql.md

 0. Request access to the tools-for-sd-connect or upload your own PostgreSQL singularity container to SD Connect.
-Start a SD Desktop Vitrual Machine that has data volume that is big enough for your data.
+Start a SD Desktop Vitrtual Machine that has data volume that is big enough for your data.

 Login to your SD Desktop, open DataGateway connection to SD Connect and open a terminal session.